dhis2/app-runtime/docs/guides/using-dataquery.md

 ## Conclusion

-In this guide, we walked you through how to use the `useDataQuery` hook in your application to fetch data from the DHIS2 API.
+In this guide, we walked you through how to use the `useDataQuery` hook in your application to fetch data from the DHIS2 API using a Static Query.
 We covered how to define a query, execute the query, display the data, apply pagination, and apply filters to the query.
 By following these steps, you can fetch data from the DHIS2 API in your application with ease.
 You can now use this knowledge to fetch data from the DHIS2 API in your application and display it to your users, for every API endpoint available in the DHIS2 API.

+But besides static queries, you can also use dynamic queries.
+You can find more information about this in the [useDataQuery documentation](/docs/app-runtime/hooks/usedataquery/#dynamic-query).
+In the example of dynamic queries, you can see how to use the `useDataQuery` hook with a dynamic query, as well as how `refetch()` is used to fetch the next `page` of data.